 A survey by InsuranceHotline.com has highlighted the dangerous attitudes of Canadians when it comes to mobile telephones and our roads.

-While the survey found Canadians were familiar with the fines and penalties attached to a distracted driving charge, many were unaware how a conviction would impact their insurance.
+While the survey found Canadians were familiar with the fines and penalties attached to a distracted driving charge, many were unaware of how a conviction would impact their insurance.

 The study is summarized in the infographic below.